Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 Tips for printing with japanese games : search for these characters: プリンタ (Printer) or more rarely ポケットプリンタ (Pocket Printer) in games menu.
 This sometimes brings you only to the contrast settings for the printer, so persevere.
 Some games are a real pain to play in japanese as they rely on endless discussions and menus, or need a 100% completion with special events to unlock printing features, but hey, it's for science !

 On a more personal side, I found that many Japanese exclusive games are objectively piece of crap, for various reasons not related to barrier langage only, like: cryptic gameplay, unfair difficulty, ruthless RNG, boring objectives, endless repetitive maps or blatant (but crap) plagiarism of Pokémons.
-Of course western exclusive games have also their content of shitwares that gave me headaches.
+Of course western exclusive games have also their load of shitwares that gave me headaches, but at least it's documented shit with no surprise.
 The GBC library overall deserves a "seal of crapiness" except for very few dozens exceptions.

 **Feel free to contact me if you know other compatible games, I will be glad to test them, add them to the list and credit you.
 I still suspect a small handful of games to be lacking in the list but I have no other idea to find them now.**